 Flies aren’t very sneaky.
 They barge right in whenever they get the chance.
 Open a door and whoosh – in comes a fly.
 Even if you do manage to keep your house sealed up tight, chances are, flies will still find their way in through small gaps under outside doors or through small openings in window screens.

 Flies are the one insect that drive Rasta Daddy batty.
 He will chase a fly through the house for hours.
-As entertaining as this is, I decided to help him out a little and research some of the better ways to rid our home of the half dozen flies that seem to find their way in daily.
+As entertaining as this is, I decided to help him out a little and research on how to get rid of flies seeing that half a dozen invade our house daily.

 I tested out 6 different natural-minded ways to get rid of house flies.
 The results were interesting.
 What I thought would surely fail actually worked well.
 And what I thought was a sure fire win, failed miserably.
 You ready for the results?

-6 Ways To Get Rid Of House Flies Naturally
+6 Ways To Get Rid Of Flies Naturally

 I placed small piles of fresh crushed mint around my house to discourage flies from sticking around.